Collection Management Policies

 Consortia Agreements and Resource Sharing (Interlibrary Loan)

 The Libraries participate in national, regional, and state-wide consortia for resource sharing and for negotiating acquisition and licensing of electronic resources.
-Membership in OCLC, ODIN, PALS, and Minitex allows the Libraries to borrow from and share its resources with other Libraries.
+Membership in OCLC, ODIN, Center for Research Libraries (CRL), Tri-College University System, and Minitex allows the Libraries to borrow from and share its resources with other Libraries.
 As a member of Lyrasis, Minitex, and local purchasing groups, the Libraries receive discounts on the acquisition and/or licensing of electronic resources.

 Collection Evaluation and Deselection

-Deselection, also called weeding, is an important aspect of collection management.
-Deselection is a continual process in which materials are removed from the collection.
-Criteria for deselection may include currency, condition, format, and repute.
-Subject librarians are responsible for collection evaluation and weeding in their areas to maintain a collection that supports curriculum and research at NDSU.
+Deselection is an essential, ongoing library practice in which materials are removed permanently from the Libraries’ collections.
+The process maximizes the collections’ usefulness and ensures that they continue to support the evolving instructional and research requirements of students, faculty, and staff at NDSU.
+In addition, the process frees shelf space for newly acquired materials.
+Criteria for deselection will likely differ according to the subject or collection.
+Subject librarians are responsible for collection evaluation and deselection in their areas to maintain a collection that supports curriculum and research at NDSU.
 Whenever possible, librarians will consult with relevant departments during the deselection process.